 Born in Sri Lanka and raised in Long Beach, CA, Tanya Selvaratnam is a writer and an Emmy-nominated and Webby-winning producer.
-She is the author of The Big Lie: Motherhood, Feminism, and the Reality of the Biological Clock and Assume Nothing: A Story of Intimate Violence.
+She is the author of The Big Lie: Motherhood, Feminism, and the Reality of the Biological Clock and Assume Nothing: A Memoir of Intimate Violence.
 Her essays have been published in The New York Times, Vogue, CNN, McSweeney’s, and Glamour, among others.

 With the artist Laurie Anderson and the producer Laura Michalchyshyn, she is a co-founder of The Federation: a coalition of artists, organizations, and allies committed to keeping cultural borders open and showing how art unites us.
 She is also a board member and advisor of For Freedoms, an organization that catalyzes civic discourse through the arts.